JulieFunk/biomediaReadingNotes_FFexam/list.md

 - Latour, Bruno and Steve Woolgar.
 “The Construction of a Fact: The Case of TRF(H),” *Laboratory Life: The Construction of Scientific Facts*, Princeton UP, 1986, pp. 105-150 (Secondary).
 - Malatino, Hil. *Trans Care*, Minnesota UP, 2020.
 (Secondary).
 - Mbembe, Achille.
 “Necropolitics,” Trans.
-Libby Meintjes, *Popular Culture*, Vol. 15, No. 1, 2003, pp. 11-40 (Secondary).
+Libby Meintjes, *Public Culture*, Vol. 15, No. 1, 2003, pp. 11-40 (Secondary).
 - Mira.
 “Mira Smart Fertility Device” *Quanovate Tech Inc*, 2018 (Primary**).
 - Mol, Annemarie. *The Logic of Care: Health and the Problem of Patient Choice*, Routledge, 2008